texfaq/texfaq.github.io/FAQ-verbwithin.md

 ```
 the combinartion will not (it will attempt to execute `\error`).
 Other errors one
-may encounter are `\verb` ended by end of line', or even the
+may encounter are `\verb` ended by end of line'', or even the
 rather more helpful `\verb` illegal in command argument'.
 The
 same sorts of thing happen with `\begin{verbatim}` &hellip;
 `\end{verbatim}`: